microsoft/ebpf-for-windows/docs/Diagnostics.md

 ## WFP State

 Use the command `netsh wfp show state` to produce a `wfpstate.xml`.
 This file shows the WFP state on the system, including all WFP `sublayer`, `callout`, and `filter` objects.
-This can be used to determine if eBPF objects are correctly configured or if there are other callout objects present which may interfere with eBPF behavior.
+This can be used to determine if eBPF objects are correctly configured or if there are other callout objects present that may interfere with eBPF behavior.

 The following program types rely on WFP:
-- EBPF_PROGRAM_TYPE_XDP
+- BPF_PROG_TYPE_XDP
-- EBPF_PROGRAM_TYPE_BIND
+- BPF_PROG_TYPE_BIND
-- EBPF_PROGRAM_TYPE_CGROUP_SOCK_ADDR
+- BPF_PROG_TYPE_CGROUP_SOCK_ADDR
-- EBPF_PROGRAM_TYPE_SOCK_OPS
+- BPF_PROG_TYPE_SOCK_OPS

 --------------------
 ## bpftool

 `bpftool.exe` can be used to show eBPF object state.
 This is useful when checking if your eBPF program is loaded, attached, and any maps used are properly configured.

 --------------------